The answers on the TOP 40 frequently asked questions about

 Are there standard Safe Use Instructions (SUI)?

 No. ECHA and iPoint do not issue or use a list of standard safe use instructions.
-However. you can use the Standard ECHA option to say that only the SVHC needs to be identified. iPoint SCIP supports this by allowing you to set an item or default to “No Need to Provide”, OR choose one or more of the following:
+However. you can use the Standard ECHA option to say that only the SVHC needs to be identified.
+The iPoint SCIP Database Connector supports this by allowing you to set an item or default to “No Need to Provide”, OR choose one or more of the following:

 - Set Default Safe Instructions at both product and purchase part level.